-4.7 Revenue Recognition
+4.6 Revenue Recognition

-Revenue from services rendered is recognized in the income statement over time.
+Revenue from services rendered is recognized in the consolidated statements of profit and loss over time.
 The revenue is generated through contracts in the mining and water industries.
 A typical drilling contract for Foraco specifies the depth of drilling required, the duration of the project and the scope and conditions of work to be undertaken.
 Customers are typically charged on a rate per-meter drilled basis, which is the Company's principal measure of performance in both mining and water contracts.
 Drilling work is periodically approved by customers.
 The amount of revenue is not considered to be reliably measurable until all contingencies relating to services rendered have been resolved.
 Accordingly, variable consideration is recognized when approved.
 Revenue is shown net of value-added tax, returns, rebates and discounts and after eliminating sales within the Group.